Makerland/makethings.io/GUIDE.md

 ## The Basics
 Make Things events are non-profit, free for participants.
 We do not pay workshop leaders, speakers or organizers.
 Attendees don't need any previous knowledge about programming or electronics and there are no age-limitations.
 All the attendees need is a laptop and some curiosity.

 The idea behind the Make Things workshop is quite different from what you used to see before.
 Our workshops are asynchronous.
 What that means?
 It basically means that everyone can join and leave the workshop anytime they want.
+Think about the implications - workshops cannot be strictly timed, it's not a lesson at school, and there is no need for workshop leader to recite the same content all over again and people do not have to wait for a workshop to begin.
+That way - everyone is having fun, workshop leaders and helpers too!

 ### Philosophy